CatalogueOfLife/portal/_posts/2022-08-15-editor-vacancy.md

 #### Required qualifications

-- PhD or advanced degree in biodiversity sciences, preferably in taxonomy or with clear relation and affinity to taxonomy
+- Degree in biodiversity sciences, preferably in taxonomy or with clear relation and affinity to taxonomy
 - Experience in assembling taxonomic checklist(s)
-- Experience working with databases and comfort using SQL
-- Familiarity with XML, JSON and current data sharing standards
 - Knowledge of zoological and/or botanical nomenclatural codes
+- Experience working with databases, APIs and comfort using SQL
+- Basic knowledge of a scripting language for data transformations (ETL), preferrably Python
 - Demonstrable experience with voluntary networks, and people with varying cultural backgrounds
 - Fluency in English
 - Experience working remotely and independently